-The standard does not require that you participate in any of the medical procedures, tests, etc. which your employer is required to make available to you.
+The standard does not require that you participate in any of the medical procedures, tests, etc., which your employer is required to make available to you.
 Medical surveillance can, however, play a very important role in protecting your health.
-You are strongly encouraged, therefore, to participate in a meaningful fashion The standard contains a multiple physician review mechanism which provides you with the right to a second medical opinion from a physician of your choice if you are dissatisfied with an examination by a physician chosen by your employer.
-The standard requires the two physicians to attempt a resolution of any difference in their opinions.
-If any dispute remains unresolved, the standard provides that a third physician, selected by you and your employer, shall make a final, binding medical determination unless you and your employer reach an agreement which is otherwise consistent with the recommendations of one of the physicians.
-Generally, your employer will choose the physician who conducts medical surveillance under the lead standard unless you and your employer otherwise agree on the choice of a physician or physicians.
+You are strongly encouraged, therefore, to participate in a meaningful fashion.
+The standard contains a multiple physician review mechanism which will give you a chance to have a physician of your choice directly participate in the medical surveillance program.
+If you are dissatisfied with an examination by a physician chosen by your employer, you can select a second physician to conduct an independent analysis.
+The two doctors would attempt to resolve any differences of opinion, and select a third physician to resolve any firm dispute.
+Generally your employer will choose the physician who conducts medical surveillance under the lead standard - unless you and your employer can agree on the choice of a physician or physicians.
 Some companies and unions have agreed in advance, for example, to use certain independent medical laboratories or panels of physicians.
 Any of these arrangements are acceptable so long as required medical surveillance is made available to workers.

 The standard requires your employer to provide certain information to a physician to aid in his or her examination of you.
+This information includes:

-This information includes (1) the standard and these appendices, (2) a description of your duties as they relate to lead exposure, (3) your exposure level, (4) a description of personal protective equipment you wear, (5) prior blood lead level results, and (6) prior written medical opinions concerning you that the employer may have.
-After a medical examination or consultation the physician must prepare a written report which must contain (1) the physician's opinion as to whether you have any medical condition which places you at increased risk of material impairment to health from exposure to lead, (2) any recommended special protective measures to be provided to you, (3) any blood lead level determinations, and (4) any recommended limitation on your use of respirators.
+1. the standard and its appendices,

+- 2. a description of your duties as they relate to occupational lead exposure, - 3. your exposure level or anticipated exposure level, - 4. a description of any personal protective equipment you wear, - 5. prior blood lead level results, and - prior written medical opinions concerning you that the employer has.

+After a medical examination or consultation the physician must prepare a written report which must contain:

+- the physician's opinion as to whether you have any medical condition which places you at increased risk of material impairment to health from exposure to lead, - 2. any recommended special protective measures to be provided to you, - 3. any blood lead level determinations, and - 4. any recommended limitation on your use of respirators.
 This last element must include a determination of whether you can wear a powered air purifying respirator (PAPR) if you are found unable to wear a negative pressure respirator.

-The medical surveillance program of the lead standard may at some point in time serve to notify certain workers that they have acquired a disease or other adverse medical condition as a result of occupational lead exposure.
-If this is true, workers may have legal rights to compensation from public agencies, their employers, firms that supply hazardous products to their employers, or other persons.
-The results of the medical surveillance program can significantly affect the legal remedies of a worker who has acquired a job-related disease or impairment.
+The medical surveillance program of the interim lead standard may at some point in time serve to notify certain workers that they have acquired a disease or other adverse medical condition as a result of occupational lead exposure.
+If this is true, these workers might have legal rights to compensation from public agencies, their employers, firms that supply hazardous products to their employers, or other persons.
+Some states have laws, including worker compensation laws, that disallow a worker who learns of a jobrelated health impairment to sue, unless the worker sues within a short period of time after learning of the impairment.
+(This period of time may be a matter of months or years.)
+An attorney can be consulted about these possibilities.
+It should be stressed that OSHA is in no way trying to either encourage or discourage claims or lawsuits.
+However, since results of the standard's medical surveillance program can significantly affect the legal remedies of a worker who has acquired a job-related disease or impairment, it is proper for OSHA to make you aware of this.